- Toy & Gift Guide For Autistic Kids and Teens

 Sensory Gifts Everyone Will Love

-- Is the person visually oriented?
-If so, great gifts to think about are interesting visual toys such as the Lightshow DJ, Plasma 360, Cyclone Pinwheel, or light up rail twirler.
+Is the person visually oriented?
+If so, great gifts to think about are interesting visual toys such as the Lightshow DJ, Plasma 360, Light Show Stick, or light up rail twirler.
 Our most popular visual toy is the Strobotop.

 Gifts that Help Social Skills